How to invest your first £100 in the UK

 A good example of a speculative asset are cryptocurrencies like Bitcoin.
 While this digital asset did see its price surge by 146% in 2023, this was on the back of a bruising 62% fall in 2022.

-The Financial Conduct Authority estimates that almost five million Brits have now dabbled in crypto — with many losing a substantial amount of money.
+The Financial Conduct Authority estimates that almost seven million Brits have dabbled in crypto – with many losing a substantial amount of money.

 Other recent examples include products like Pokémon cards and NFTs, with the majority of purchasers simply hoping to make a quick buck – and the silent majority failed to do so.